Creative Writing Concentration

 Visiting Writers Series

-Monmouth University’s Center for the Arts Visiting Writers Series brings the most celebrated poets and authors from around the world and our own back yard to the University’s historic Wilson Hall.
-With our Visiting Writers Series, we hope the audience will experience a renewed sense of their relationship to poetry and fiction, to language, and to be moved emotionally by that writer’s representation of what it means to be a human being, whether that experience is one of joy, celebration, longing, or sorrow.
+Monmouth University’s Center for the Arts Visiting Writers Series brings the most celebrated poets and prose writers from around the world and our own backyard to the University’s historic Great Hall.
+With our Visiting Writers Series, we hope the audience will experience a renewed appreciation for literature and language.

 See Upcoming Calendar